superg/redumper/README.md

 Force generation of track split with track errors, just because you really want to see and experiment with unscrambled tracks.

+## Building from Source

+Some users may wish to build the software from source, particularly Linux users who may not have the same system configuration as was used to generate the Release versions.
+This process is fairly simple.

+1. Ensure you have the `cmake` and `build-essentials` packages on your system.
+2. Clone this repository.
+Because this repository includes `fmt` as a submodule, you will need to include this in your clone command.
+Therefore it should look like: `git clone --recurse-submodules git@github.com:superg/redumper.git`
+3. `cd redumper`
+4. This is optional, but it is preferred to created a dedicated `build` directory separate from the source code.
+Therefore, `mkdir build` followed by `cd build`.
+5. `cmake ..`
+6. `cmake --build . --target redumper`

+This should create the `redumper` executable within your `build` directory.
+You can then move the executable anywhere you please.

 ## Contacts
 E-mail: gennadiy.brich@gmail.com